tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Including a "cookie" extension if one was provided in the HelloRetryRequest.

-- Replacing the "pre_shared_key" and "psk_binder" extensions with
-  the one indicated in the HelloRetryRequest if indicated by a "pre_shared_key" entry in the HelloRetryRequest.

 Because TLS 1.3 forbids renegotiation, if a server receives a ClientHello at any other time, it MUST terminate the connection.